shopware/docs/guides/plugins/apps/platform-sh-template.md

 The resources for cpu and ram are shared between all your container in the cluster.
 If one container in your application needs much more ram than another application then you can set the resources with the `size` key.
 You can configure this for your application in your [.platform.app.yaml](https://github.com/shopwareLabs/AppTemplate/blob/master/.platform.app.yaml).
 And configure this for your services in your [services.yaml](https://github.com/shopwareLabs/AppTemplate/blob/master/.platform/services.yaml).

 This key is optional and by default set to `AUTO`.
-However if you want to change it, you can set it to `S`, `M`, `L`, `XL`, `2XL` or `4XL`.
+However, if you want to change it, you can set it to `S`, `M`, `L`, `XL`, `2XL` or `4XL`.
 This defines how much resources one container gets.
 If the total resources requested by all apps and services is larger than that what the plan size allows then a production deployment will fail with an error.

 You need to keep in mind that the `size` key only has impact on your production environment.
 The key will be ignored in the development environment and will be set to `S`.
 If you need to increase this you can do it on you plan settings page for a fee.

 ### Disc space

 Another thing you can configure is the disk space of each application and service.
-You can also configure this in [.platform.app.yaml](https://github.com/shopwareLabs/AppTemplate/blob/master/.platform.app.yaml) and [services.yaml](https://github.com/shopwareLabs/AppTemplate/blob/master/.platform/services.yaml).
+You can also configure this in [.platform.app.yaml](https://github.com/shopwareLabs/AppTemplate/blob/master/.platform.app.yaml#L40) and [services.yaml](https://github.com/shopwareLabs/AppTemplate/blob/master/.platform/services.yaml).

 The resources for the disc space are also shared between all container in the cluster.
 The key for this is the `disk` key.
-It is optional so if you don't set it platform-sh will handle it for you.
+It is optional so if you don't set it Platform.sh will handle it for you.
-However if you need much storage for your database then you can change this key in your [services.yaml](https://github.com/shopwareLabs/AppTemplate/blob/master/.platform/services.yaml).
+However, if you need much storage for your database then you can change this key in your [services.yaml](https://github.com/shopwareLabs/AppTemplate/blob/master/.platform/services.yaml).
 The value of this key is always in MB.
 For our example we used 2GB or 2048MB for our application and another 2GB or 2048MB for our database.
 The default storage you get with each plan is 5GB or 5120MB.
 In our case we only used 4GB or 4096MB so you have 1GB or 1024 left which you can give to your application or to your database.
 Whether you use it or not won't affect your costs.